Framing Unionization on Facebook: Communication around Representation Elections in the United States: Methodological Framework

 To link these organizations with their digital presence, we queried the Bing Search API\footnote{Microsoft Bing Search API. \url{https://api.bing.microsoft.com/v7.0/search}.
 Accessed March 3, 2025} with each union name alongside the string ``union Facebook'' to identify official FB pages.
 We parsed the results using regular expressions and manually verified their accuracy.
-This resulted in 66 unions with official FB accounts, of which 40 provided data through the Meta Research API Content Library~\cite{META}.
-Table~\ref{tab:union-acronyms} lists the unions involved in the study, together with their acronyms and type of structure.
+This resulted in 66 unions with official FB pages, of which 40 provided downloadable data through the Meta Research API Content Library~\cite{META}\footnote{According to the API terms, data are only downloadable for pages with at least 15,000 followers or likes.}.
+While the resulting number of unions included in the dataset may appear limited, these unions collectively represent approximately 46\% of all union members in the United States in the 2024 fiscal year\footnote{\rev{Data from \url{https://www.dol.gov/agencies/olms/public-disclosure-room}}}.
+Table~\ref{tab:union-acronyms} lists the unions involved in the study, along with their acronyms and type of structure.
 In total, we collected 158,238 posts (157,883 of which had text available) published between January 2015 and December 2024, matching the time span of the election data.

 Of the 11,416 NLRB election cases, we identified 2,607 instances where unions with available FB data lost and 6,445 where they won.